 Google has now introduced “+1” or “plus one,” a new “social search tool”

-inspired by Facebook's “Like” button that enables people to indicate that they approve of various Web sites.
+identical to inspired by Facebook's “Like” button that enables people to indicate that they approve of various Web sites.
 When you search for Hair-Loss remedies, you’ll notice that Mark L liked Rogaine.
 When you search for turtles, you’ll see that Ellen A thought Tom Stoppard's Complete Works were worth perusing.

 You can do it all over the Internet, leaving a trail of digital thumbs-up bread crumbs.
 But first, you have to create a Google Profile.
 It’s just another way for Google to get us to use it socially.